gordybullen/tandem-trivia/README.md

 - Javascript (ES6)

 ## Trivia Gameplay
-- Each round, 10 random trivia question will be pulled from the question bank provided for this code challenge, each with 3-4 potential answers to choose from
+- Each round, 10 random trivia question will be pulled from the question bank provided for this code challenge, each with 3-4 potential answers to choose from.
 - The player has 15 seconds to select their answer and submit it.

 ``` javascript